 What Can Remove Blood Stains?

 Once you have removed all the blood, you want to get the area dry as quickly as possible.
 Use a towel to soak up as much moisture as you can, then put a fan on the spot to speed up the drying process.
 If after you have gone through these steps there is still some remaining staining, try misting on some 3% Hydrogen Peroxide on to the stain.
 The Hydrogen Peroxide should take care of the rest, but may need to be applied a few more times over the next couple of days.

 Professional Carpet Cleaning Blood

-If you are have tried the suggestions above and are still having trouble removing the stain from the carpet, contact a professional carpet cleaning service.
+If you are have tried the suggestions above and are still having trouble removing the stain from your carpeting, contact a professional carpet cleaning service in your area.